StephanJoubert/home_assistant_solarman/README.md

 This should be used as a temporary or debug measure since the discovery only happens when the component starts and, if the logger is inaccessible at that point, the entities will unavailable until restart.
 This will not be the case when the IP and serial was specified.

 ## Manual
+The section below shows an example configuration done using manual configuration.
+This is an option for those that want to customize the component for inverters not supported out of the box.

 ~~~ YAML

 sensor: